- About Us

 (b) Industry and Grower Relations Committee

 (d) Transportation Committee

-(a) Where committees organize subcommittees, the chairmen of such subcommittees will be appointed by the then chairman of the committee, after consultation with both the members of the committee and the NOPA Chairman of the Board by the end of the NOPA Annual Meeting.
+(a) Where committees organize subcommittees, the Chairmen of such subcommittees will be appointed by the then Chairman of the committee, after consultation with the members of that subcommittee.

 (e) In the case of a vacancy in the chairmanship of a committee, the NOPA Chairman shall appoint an acting Chairman to serve until his successor has been appointed.